gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 took the plate of grilled squash her grandfather passed her and began forking it into her mouth.

 "Of course you have a choice!
-Laeuc, she can't---what will people think?"
+Laeuc, she can't—what will people think?"

 Laeuc patted the air.
 "Hold on, love, let her speak.
 Erileine, what exactly do they want you to do?"

 "It doesn't matter what they want her to do!"
 Saedanne exploded.
-"No daughter of mine is going to have anything to do with those---those *animals*!"
+"No daughter of mine is going to have anything to do with those—those *animals*!"

 "What do they want you to do?"
 Papaere Vurt asked.

 Erileine swallowed.
 "Translate.
-Jaromir doesn't need me himself---he speaks Gandan-o as well as I do.
+Jaromir doesn't need me himself—he speaks Gandan-o as well as I do.
 But most of the others don't, so I have to talk to people for them.
 He said I'll be a Local Assistant Specialist, Second Grade, so I'll get twenty pence for each day I